alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

 best possible support to our users and make sure that Material for MkDocs remains a tool that you love to use.

-If you sponsor us, your money goes to:
+If you sponsor us, your contribution helps us to pay for:

 1.  __Taxes__: Since we provide a service to our sponsors, we're of course legally obligated and happy to pay sales tax.
 This requirement applies to